jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

   (a) the operation of the provisions of this Act since the date of the commencement of this section or the last consideration of those provisions by the Law Commission, as the case requires:
   (b) whether those provisions should be retained or repealed:
   (c) if they should be retained, whether any amendments to this Act are necessary or desirable.
-(2) The Law Commission must report on those matters to the Minister within 1 year of the date on which the reference occurs.
+(2) The Law Commission must report on those matters to the Minister within 2 years of the date on which the reference occurs.
 (3) The Minister—
   (a) may not set a date later than 1 December 2011 for the commencement of the initial periodic review of this Act under subsection (1) unless the Minister is satisfied that, because of the limited number of cases concerning the provisions of this Act decided by the superior courts of New Zealand or for any other reason, it is appropriate to defer the date of the initial periodic review; and
   (b) must not set a date later than 1 December 2014 under subsection (1).